michauhl/RBPBench/README.md

 ### Handling genomic overlaps

-As input genomic regions can overlap (also due to applying `--ext`), RBPBench considers both the called genomic region size as well as the effective genomic region size.
+As input genomic regions can overlap (also due to extending them via `--ext`), RBPBench considers both the called genomic region size as well as the effective genomic region size.
 While the called size ignores overlaps, the effective size only counts unique input regions (i.e., merging overlapping parts, only counting